Network evolution with mesoscopic delay: Results

-The following Lemma gives an easy sufficient condition for the delay distribution to satisfy the conditions above, as well as another condition required in the analysis of the root degree later in Theorem~\ref{thm:meso-max-degree}.
+The following Lemma gives an easy sufficient condition for the delay distribution to satisfy the assumptions above, as well as another condition required in the analysis of the root degree later in Theorem~\ref{thm:meso-max-degree}.